kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 ## Config

 In reality, no additional configuration is necessary for Pantheon to run correctly.
-Each different network type (including mainnet) determined by command line flags will automatically load the appropriate needed default configuration.
+Each different network type (including mainnet) determined by command line flags will automatically load the appropriate default configuration.

-If the config has to be changed, these options are either configured at Node or Network-level.
+If the settings have to be changed, these options are either configured at Node or Network-level.
 Network-level settings are defined in the genesis file and will be loaded by very Node connected to that specific network.
 Whereas Node-level settings are modified either in the node configuration file, or through the command line flags.

 For more information on configuration, [check out the corresponding documentation](http://docs.pantheon.pegasys.tech/en/stable/Configuring-Pantheon/Network-vs-Node/).